flashcordon/big-history/Futurs.md

 - we emphasize that the sixth mass extinction is already here and the window for effective action is very short, probably two or three decades at most (11, 48).
 All signs point to ever more powerful assaults on biodiversity in the next two decades
 -  reducing biodiversity generally reduces the productivity of ecosystems, reduces their stability, and makes them prone to rapidly changing in ways that are clearly detrimental to humanity
 - la perte de la biodiversité réduit la diversité génétique, réduit le nombre d’espèces qui ont la même fonction et augmente la vulnérabilité du système, ce qui diminue la résilience des écosystèmes
+- From 1970 to 2012 the LPI shows a 58 per cent overall decline in vertebrate population abundance.
+- Population sizes of vertebrate species have, on average, dropped by more than half in little more than 40 years.
+-  If current trends continue, by 2020 vertebrate populations may have declined by an average of 67 per cent since 1970.

 ***Causes de l'extinction***
 - Habitat destruction from ecosystem transformation.
 Such practices as unsustainable forestry and  conversion  of  land  to  agriculture,  suburban  sprawl,  and  roads,  all  cause  both  habitat destruction and habitat fragmentation.
 In particular, logging and clearing of tropical rainforests for ranching or farming permanently destroys the habitats for vast numbers of species.